kshaffer/courses/as3-popRockPerf.md

 ## Submission instructions

-When you are ready to submit, upload *two* files to your CU Google Drive account: the score (PDF) and the video performance.
+When you are ready to submit, upload *two* files to your CU Google Drive account: the score (PDF) and the audio/video performance.
 (If your notation application does not support PDF creation, Mac OS X—and maybe Windows?—supports *printing* to PDF.
 Simply begin the print process, but before clicking "OK" click "PDF" for options.)
 Make sure both files are named "LASTNAME - Title of song (performance)".
 If collaborating, make sure all names are in the file name.

 Then share both files with kris.shaffer@colorado.edu.
 See [this short video](https://vimeo.com/73001492) for uploading/sharing instructions if you are new to Google Drive.
 Make sure you share it from your CU Google Apps account.